 In other words, write in a different trait, a style that is different from your competitors:

 - Write controversially.
 If someone says that blogger outreach for SEO is dead, take the opposite point of view.
 If someone releases a YouTube video that claims advertising your page on Facebook is a waste of money, respond emphatically and quickly.
 Write something that fights against the claims of other parties.

 - Write with color and flavor.
 Write fun or anecdotal, satirical or sarcastic articles that still hold credible grounds.
 Write with talent and skill and creatively engage your readers.

 - Write something fresh and interesting.
 Hypotheses and theories go viral.
 These pieces can create controversy themselves, which in return increases your prestige as a thought leader in your niche.

 - Revive old issues with a fresh take.
 Write about something that people take for granted or misunderstand.
 Take a path against the status quo and write an article about using phone calls for webinar sign-ups or email marketing for lead generation.

 - Write with honesty.
 You know, empathy goes a long way.
-You write about your past struggles and how you overcome them.
+You write about your past struggles and how you overcame them.
 Be honest about your failed marketing campaigns; advertisements failed A/B tests.
 Talk about actual shots of your analytics and real numbers.
 1 1.
 I wrote this article on how to and how not to run a blog: https://gauravtiwari.org/run-a-blog/ It is important to understand and remember your mistakes and not repeat them. ×

 For people who engage with blogger outreach services for business, they can start an English literature course or a short course in creative writing at a local community college or nearby language institution.
-Focus on short stories or essay writing.
+Focus on short stories or article writing.